 The nature of the 21st century customer means the close is no longer really the close.

 Customers interact with brands across many different channels and platforms, creating a omnichannel experience.
 Because of this, the customer service follow up has never been more important.

 Whether this is sending a thank you email, asking for a review or offering an incentive to purchase again, it’s so important that your company doesn’t miss this vital step of the process.

 Automated marketing can help you manage these aspects to ensure you don’t miss key follow ups.
 This can extend the lifetime value of your customer and ensure your customer service is bar none.

-So there you have it, basic phone skills 101.
+So there you have it, basic telephone skills training.